JAM Center announces 21 Days of Gala

-GARRETT — The Judy A. Morrill Recreation Center invites the community to celebrate like it’s 1921 with its 21 Days of Gala fundraiser, starting Feb.
-6, 2021 and running through Feb.
+GARRETT — The Judy A. Morrill Recreation Center is inviting the community to celebrate like it’s 1921 with its 21 Days of Gala fundraiser, starting Feb.
+6, 2021, and running through Feb.
 27.

 In order to keep everyone safe during the continued COVID-19 pandemic, the JAM Center will not be having its traditional Winter Gala and Silent Auction.
 Instead, it will be hosting events online and at its “Speakeasy,” located at 1200 E. Houston St., Garrett.